FDA seeks research, public input in fresh move to curb nicotine addiction

-The latest steps are part of a comprehensive plan to regulate tobacco and nicotine that the agency announced last summer, FDA Commissioner Scott Gottlieb said in a statement.
+The latest steps are part of a comprehensive plan to regulate tobacco and nicotine that the agency announced last summer, FDA Commissioner Scott Gottlieb said in a statement here

 That plan marked a major shift designed in moving smokers towards potentially less harmful e-cigarettes.